zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 harmless manual configuration change).

-## Installing proprietary *GPU* support
+## Installing proprietary GPU support

 From here on it's optimisation only.
 We have a working OpenCL system which makes available both GPUs and the CPU.
-All software used is open source (AMDGPU-PRO will be part of Ubuntu once it leaves beta).
-Inquisitive minds may wonder if the proprietary drivers have more to offer, certainly for the AMD GPU which currently operates via the generic Mesa layer, but perhaps also the Intel ICD's for CPU and GPU.
+All software used is open source (AMDGPU-PRO will be in Ubuntu once it leaves beta).
+Inquisitive minds may wonder if the proprietary drivers have more to offer, certainly for the AMD GPU which currently operates via the generic Mesa layer.

 #### Intel's GPU driver